Ikhyeon-Cho/height_mapping/README.md

     You can configure the topic name of the input measurement streams here.

 - **`sensor_processor/downsamplingResolution`** (double, default: 0.0) <br>
     The downsampling resolution of the pointcloud.
-Unit: [m/voxel].
 If set to 0.0, then the processor skips the downsampling.
+Unit: [m/voxel]

 - **`sensor_processor/minRangeThreshold`** (double, default: 0.3) <br>
     The minimum range of the measurements from the robot.
 The points less than the range will be removed and not used for height mapping.
 Unit: [m]